Transair Flight 810: Search and rescue

-The helicopter then brought the rescue swimmer to assist the other survivor.
-He was lifted on board the ARFF rescue boat, and later transferred to an ambulance on shore when the boat returned to the airport in Honolulu.
-The survivor recovered first was flown directly to the hospital once the helicopter crew recovered its rescue swimmer.
+The Coast Guard helicopter located a fuel slick and wreckage at around 2:30 a.m.
+Both pilots had escaped through the cockpit windows, and the captain was seen clinging to the vertical tail (the only part of the aircraft that could still be seen floating above the waves), while the first officer was in the water floating on a bed of cargo soaked in jet fuel.
+The captain was at the point of exhaustion and not fully responsive when he was hoisted aboard the helicopter.
+The first officer was lifted on board the ARFF rescue boat.

+Both were taken to The Queen's Medical Center about 20 mi away.
+The captain was hospitalized in critical condition; the first officer was taken to hospital with a minor head injury and multiple lacerations.
+Both men were released from the hospital within a few days.

+A Coast Guard press release quoted a watchstander saying, "Our crews often train closely with our counterparts ...
+That training paid off and we were able to quickly deploy response assets to the scene and recover the two people aboard the aircraft."

 At the time of the rescue, there were winds of 17 mph and seas up to 5 feet.

 Aircraft

 The aircraft involved was a 45-year-old first-generation Boeing 737-200.
-From 1968 to 1988, Boeing built 1,095 of the 737-200 type, but by 2021, fewer than 60 were still flying worldwide.
-Scheduled passenger service using 737-200s largely ended in 2008 with the closure of Aloha Airlines (also based in Honolulu) but a few remained in passenger service through 2020.
+From 1968 to 1988, Boeing built 1,114 of the 737-200 type, but by 2021, fewer than 60 were still flying worldwide.
+Scheduled passenger service using 737-200s largely ended in 2008 with the closure of Aloha Airlines (also based in Honolulu) but a few remained in passenger service in 2020.

-This 737-275C Adv. combi aircraft was built for Pacific Western Airlines, delivered on October 10, 1975, and originally registered in Canada as C-GDPW.
 The aircraft was eventually taken out of passenger service, and later converted to a full freighter.
-In 1999 the converted airframe was re-registered to Transmile as 9M-PML in Malaysia until it was then re-registered by Transair in the U.S. as N810TA in 2014.
+In 1999, the converted airframe was re-registered to Transmile as 9M-PML in Malaysia until it was then re-registered by Transair in the United States as N810TA in 2014.
 It was one of five Boeing 737s in Rhoades Aviation Inc's Transair fleet.

 Engines

-First-generation 737s were powered by two Pratt & Whitney JT8D-9A engines, originally designed for the Boeing 727 around 1960.
+The aircraft was powered by two Pratt & Whitney JT8D-9A engines.
+The engines were originally designed for the Boeing 727.
 Pratt & Whitney produced more than 14,000 of these engines before regular production ended in 1985.
 The company continued actively supplying parts and overhauling engines through 2021 when roughly 2,000 were still in use.
-Mainline airline use of the JT8D continued until 2020 when Delta Airlines retired its McDonnell Douglas MD-88 fleet early due to the COVID-19 pandemic.

 The FAA's Service Difficulty Reports database shows the aircraft involved, N810TA, experienced #1 (left) engine failure on takeoff twice in recent years, but with different engines each time.
 In a 2018 failure, the engine had accumulated 23,657 hours total time and 35,753 total cycles, while in a 2019 failure the engine had 71,706 total hours and 67,194 total cycles.